School's Out: Is Homeschooling Right For Your Family?

 - Parents Only

 Whether you're a travelling family, have a child with learning difficulties, or you simply think that the Australian school system isn't for your child, homeschooling can be an enriching experience for all involved.
 There are many pros and cons to weigh up before you take the books into your own hands, so take a look at this list to see if it's right for your family.

 Advantages Of Homeschooling

 Classes are tailored to your child: if your child has a passion for the arts, you can mould the curriculum in more creative ways, or if your child has a flair for maths you can spend more time on that subject.
-That being said, as a home educator you still need to cover all curriculum areas, you just have more control and flexibility over how they're taught.
-This is common practice in classrooms today with teachers trained in personalised learning - however with the increasing size of classrooms and timetable constraints, you can imagine that this doesn't always work out.
+That being said, as a home educator, you still need to cover all curriculum areas, you just have more control and flexibility over how they're taught.
+This is standard practice in classrooms today with teachers trained in personalised learning - however, with the increasing size of classrooms and timetable constraints, you can imagine that this doesn't always work out.

 A safe learning environment: for a child who has experienced bullying at school, homeschooling can be an attractive option.
 There's none of the classroom hierarchy to navigate, no peer pressure, nor is there the risk of boredom or 'slipping through the cracks' that you might find in large classrooms these days.